 The yin and yang theory is one of the most basic principles ruling traditional Chinese medicine (TCM).
 The theory is based on observations in nature that are then applied to health and the human body.
 The theory says everything in nature has two aspects – yin and yang.
 These aspects are opposing and complementary, they are interdependent and relative to each other, one cannot exist without the other.
-The symbol you see to the right is called a tai ji symbol, it represents how yin and yang interplay.
+The symbol you see to the right is called a tai ji yin yang symbol.
+Tai ji is the outer circle and means “supreme ultimate” and its two parts are yin and yang.
+This symbol represents how yin and yang interact.
 The black part represents yin and the white part represents yang.
 You can see how they transform into one another and each contains some of the other, they are not entirely separate.

 In nature yin aspects include night, moon, darkness, earth, autumn, winter, cold.
 Yin qualities are soft, slow, passive, forming, and contracting.
 Yang aspects include day, sun, light, heaven, spring, summer, warmth.
 Yang qualities are hard, fast, active, expanding, and functioning.

 The clearest representation of yin and yang in nature are day (yang) and night (yin) and how they transform into each other; you can also see how day and night are opposing, complementary, and interdependent.